open-telemetry/opentelemetry-specification/specification/api-metrics.md

 to enter totals that rise and fall.
 An essential property of Counter instruments is that two `Add(1)` events are semantically equivalent to one `Add(2)` event--`Add(m)` and `Add(n)` is equivalent to `Add(m+n)`.
-This property means that Counter events can be combined using addition, by definition, which makes them relatively inexpensive.
+This property means that Counter events can be combined inexpensively, by definition.

 Labels associated with Counter instrument events can be used to compute rates and totals from the instrument, over selected dimensions.
 When aggregating Counter events, we naturally combine values using arithmetic addition.
 Counter `Add(0)` events are no-ops, by definition.

-#### Range options

-Counter instruments are Absolute by default, meaning `Add()` logically accepts only non-negative values.
-Absolute counters are commonly useful for defining rates.
-The sum of an absolute counter is monotonic because it never adds a negative amount.
-Examples: requests processed, bytes read or written.

-Unrestricted Counter instruments are an option to support sums that rise and fall, useful in selected cases where the enter value changes to an sum that may be unknown to the observer.
-Examples: semaphore up/down, channel enqueue/deque.

 ### Measure